+Number of lessons in this subject: 3 lessons per fortnight.
 How much Home Learning is expected per week?
 Normally one piece each week, taking 60 minutes on average.
 Some pieces may run over more than one Home Learning slot.
-End of year exam will assess: There is no end of year exam in Art.

 Lessons and project structure will be guided by each teacher, so there may be some variation in teaching content between classes.